 Sleep Apnea and Snoring

 Obstructive Sleep Apnea (OSA) is a sleep disorder characterized by loud snoring and dangerous pauses in breathing.
 Untreated sleep apnea can cause serious health risks that spring from prolonged periods of oxygen deprivation and sleep disturbances, which severely stress many systems of the body.
-If you are experiencing frequent snoring and other symptoms of sleep apnea, we offer several effective treatment options, including custom night guards and oral appliances, that can help open the airways and improve sleep quality.
+If you are experiencing frequent snoring and other symptoms of sleep apnea, we offer several effective treatment options, including custom night guards and oral appliances used to help TMJ Disorder, that can also help open the airways and improve sleep quality.

 Symptoms of Obstructive Sleep Apnea